UBC-MDS/programming-in-python-for-data-science/slides/module1_19.md

 ```

 We would need to specify all rows using `:` as we did when we used
 `df.loc[]`.
-The column `protein` is at index position 3 and `sugars` is
+The column `protein` is at index position 3 (we do not
-at index position 8, but since we want to include the 8th column we need
+include the index label as a column) and `sugars` is at index position
-to use the 9th position to make sure we get all the columns *BEFORE* the
+8, but since we want to include the 8th column we need to use the 9th
-upper bound.
+position to make sure we get all the columns *BEFORE* the upper bound.

 Notes: Script here.